coreos/fedora-coreos-tracker/docs/ci-and-builds.md

 ## quay.io/coreos-assembler namespace

 A key aspect of Fedora CoreOS as well as RHEL CoreOS is [coreos-assembler](https://github.com/coreos/coreos-assembler).
 As of today, we build it in quay.io and deliver it that way in the `quay.io/coreos-assembler` namespace.
 The list of administrators for this namespace is managed independently of anything else.
-If you think you need administrator access, file a ticket or ask on #fedora-coreos IRC.
+If you think you need administrator access, file a ticket or ask on `#coreos:fedoraproject.org` on Matrix.

 ### The buildroot container: quay.io/coreos-assembler/fcos-buildroot:testing-devel